kellym/guidestar/README.md

 For getting the next page of results, it behaves similarly to kaminari or will_paginate:

-    results.per(50).page(2).each { |more_orgs| puts more_orgs.name }
+    results.page(2).each { |more_orgs| puts more_orgs.name }

-If you need more direct access to the array of results, just hit:
+If you should ever need direct access to the array of results, just hit:

     results.organizations

-The way you use it is all super-flexible.
-You can pass in your options beforehand or chain them along the way.
+Ruby APIs should be super flexible in usage, so this gem lets you access the data how you want.
+Pass in your options all at once or chain them.
+Create a new search or use the result to paginate or adjust the search as needed.

 ## Contributing